 Our primary intake coverage area is Wisconsin, Illinois, Iowa, Minnesota, Michigan, and Indiana.
 Cats outside of this area will be considered on an individual basis.

-Intake wait time varies greatly from a minimum of a couple weeks to several months or more.
+Intake wait time varies greatly.
 We average 120 cats in foster care at all times.
 Shelter cats due to be euthanized are always our priority.

 A Surrender Request Form must be submitted